 - A day trip to Blarney and Cobh on a guided tour is an efficient way to see these quaint towns and colourful houses.

 Where to stay in Ireland

-Mid-range accommodation in Dublin: Cath from Passports & Adventures recommends the Castle Hotel.
+- Mid-range accommodation in Dublin: Recommended by Cath from Passports & Adventures is the Castle Hotel.
 It has family rooms and is conveniently located for all major tourist attractions.